cdapio/cdap/cdap-docs/hydrator-manual/source/developing-plugins/creating-a-plugin.rst

     // Any static configuration should be performed here.
     @Override
     public void configurePipeline(PipelineConfigurer pipelineConfigurer) {
-      // if the user has set createIfNotExists to true, and the fileSetName is not a macro, create the FileSet here. if (config.createIfNotExists && !config.containsMacro("fileSetName")) {
+      // If the user has set createIfNotExists to true, and the fileSetName is not a macro, create the FileSet here. if (config.createIfNotExists && !config.containsMacro("fileSetName")) {
         pipelineConfigurer.createDataset(config.fileSetName,
                                          FileSet.class,